 The most significant change coming to asteroid.lowell.edu will be the addition of physical properties to the current catalog of orbital elements.
 We will centralize physical properties from major sources and make them queryable through our services.
 Since we also provide ephemeris information, links between orbital properties, ephemerides, and physical properties will easily be made.
 This will allow for novel questions to be answered, such as “What are all the S-type, near-earth asteroids, smaller than 5km in diameter, that are observable next Tuesday?”.
 Currently, there is no one service that can answer that question.

 This is an ongoing project with a small team.
 We consider these tools to be in a “beta” stage and as such there may be hiccups here and there.
 You can check for updates on the updates page and if any critical issues arise you can contact firstname.lastname@example.org.

-The research and computing needed to generate astorb.dat were funded principally by NASA grant NAG5-4741 (PI E. Bowell), NASA PDART grants NNX16AG52G and 80NSSC19K0420 (PI N. Moskovitz), and by the Lowell Observatory endowment. astorb.dat may be freely used, copied, and transmitted provided attribution to Dr. Edward Bowell and the aforementioned funding sources is made.
-Hypertext links to this WWW site are welcome.
+The resources to support astorb.dat have been funded principally by NASA grant NAG5-4741 (PI E. Bowell), NASA PDART grants NNX16AG52G and 80NSSC19K0420 (PI N. Moskovitz), and by the Lowell Observatory endowment. astorb.dat may be freely used, copied, and transmitted provided attribution is made to the aforementioned funding sources.

 This research has made use of data and/or services provided by the International Astronomical Union's Minor Planet Center.